curl/everything-curl/cmdline/options.md

-To make the string itself contain double quotes, which is common when you for example want to send a string of JSON to the server, you may need to use single quotes (except on Windows, where single quotes does not work the same way).
+To make the string itself contain double quotes, which is common when you for example want to send a string of JSON to the server, you may need to use single quotes (except on Windows, where single quotes do not work the same way).
 Send the JSON string `{ "name": "Darth" }`:

     curl -d '{ "name": "Darth" }' http://example.com